SpeckNoob/Nokotan-Enjoyers/t-photos/README.md

 About us

+We are all close friends and play together with other friends as a band.

 -Mark Chen (15 Years old, Grade 11)

-I play piano and participate in a band, I like to compete in Rubik's cube competitions and enjoy playing videogames.
+I play the piano and have been for 8 years, I like to compete in Rubik's cube competitions and enjoy playing videogames.

 -Juan Pablo Gomez (15 Years old, Grade 11)

-I play bass and participate in a band,
+I play bass and have been for 1 year

 -Julio Chong (16 Years old, Grade 11)

-Pedophile, Child predator
+I play guitar and have been for 5 years,